Bacha Khan Medical College

-Bacha Khan Medical College (باچا خان طبی کالج, د باچا خان طب پوهنځی) is a public medical institution located in Mardan District, Khyber Pakhtunkhwa, Pakistan.
+Bacha Khan Medical College (باچا خان طبی کالج, د باچا خان طب پوهنځی) is a public medical education institution located in Mardan District, Khyber Pakhtunkhwa, Pakistan.
 It has been named after Khan Abdul Ghaffar Khan, also known as Bacha Khan.
 The college is affiliated with Khyber Medical University and is recognised by the PMDC.

 History

 The Medical College at Mardan was inaugurated on 1 January 2010 in the area of Sheikh Maltoon Town Mardan, named after the great freedom fighter of the soil, Khan Abdul Ghaffar Khan, better known as Bacha Khan.

 Campus

 The present campus of Bacha Khan Medical College (BKMC) is based in a restructured portion of Mardan Medical Complex, which itself spreads over 500 kanals of land, and is the teaching hospital for BKMC.
 It has all the necessary infrastructure up to the final year MBBS and BDS.
 The Academic Block houses lecture theatres, Library, SLRC, faculty and departmental offices.
 A new block containing a Student Affair Section, Guest Waiting Area, separate Cafeterias for Male and Female, a new Lecture Theatre, offices for faculty and 250 capacity Auditorium, named after the founder of BKMC (Ameer Haider Khan Hoti, Chief Minister Khyber Pakhtunkhwa) for his contributions to the college as “Haider Hall” have also been constructed and are fully functional.
 Work on the state of the art, purpose built building, is in progress which will be completed at a cost of approximately Rs.1.7 Billion.